Low-Glycaemic Diet for Acne: What the Evidence Shows & How to Build It

-If you’re dealing with breakouts, especially stubborn or adult acne, shifting to a low‑glycemic diet may help reduce inflammation, balance hormones, and support a healthier complexion.
+If you’re dealing with breakouts, especially stubborn or adult acne, shifting to a low‑glycaemic diet may help reduce inflammation, balance hormones, and support a healthier complexion.

-A low glycemic diet may help reduce acne by stabilising blood sugar and lowering inflammation—but it’s not a complete solution on its own.
+A low glycaemic diet may help reduce acne by stabilising blood sugar and lowering inflammation—but it’s not a complete solution on its own.

-Research shows that low-glycemic diets can lead to fewer acne lesions and improved insulin sensitivity in some people.
+Research shows that low-glycaemic diets can lead to fewer acne lesions and improved insulin sensitivity in some people.

-A low‑glycemic diet focuses on foods that digest slowly and don’t cause sharp spikes in blood sugar.
-High‑glycemic foods (like white bread, sweets, and sugary drinks) cause rapid insulin surges — and high insulin levels can increase oil production, inflammation, and hormonal activity linked to acne.
+A low‑glycaemic diet focuses on foods that digest slowly and don’t cause sharp spikes in blood sugar.
+High‑glycaemic foods (like white bread, sweets, and sugary drinks) cause rapid insulin surges — and high insulin levels can increase oil production, inflammation, and hormonal activity linked to acne.

 Low GI foods: digested slowly → stable energy